caitlingrasso/voxcraft-viz-vxa-generator/README.md

-# voxcraft-viz-vxa-rw
+# voxcraft-viz-vxa-generator

-`vxa_rw.py` is a simple script that generates a `.vxa` file that can be used to load stable parameters into [voxcraft-viz](https://github.com/voxcraft/voxcraft-viz) to visualize voxelbots composed of two materials: active (actuating) voxels and passive voxels.
+`vxa_generator.py` is a simple script that generates a `.vxa` file that can be used to load stable parameters into [voxcraft-viz](https://github.com/voxcraft/voxcraft-viz) to visualize voxelbots composed of two materials: active (actuating) voxels and passive voxels.

 ## Usage

-### Running `vxa_rw.py` directly
+### Running `vxa_generator.py` directly

 The script can be directly run in which case it produces a file named `a.vxa` with a single actuating voxel.
 This file can then be passed into voxcraft-viz for visualization.
 For example: